PyLink/PyLink/docs/relay-quickstart.md

 The best thing to do in the event of a dispute is to delink the problem networks / channels.
 KILLs and network bans (K/G/ZLINE) will most often *not* behave the way you expect it to.

 ### Kill handling
-Special kill handling was introduced in 2.0, while in previous versions they were always rejected:
+Special kill handling was introduced in PyLink 2.0, while in previous versions they were always rejected:

 1) If the sender was a server and not a client, reject the kill.
 2) If the target and source networks are both in a(ny) [kill share pool](https://github.com/jlu5/PyLink/blob/2.0-beta1/example-conf.yml#L725-L735), relay the kill as-is.